 But major donations were also made to earthquake victims in Argentina and to the Swedish Club and the Swedish Church in Buenos Aires.

 Axel Ax:son Johnson reacted in 1944 to Ernst Wigforss’ socialisation plans, the “Post-War Programme”, by making contributions to business-friendly, newspapers and writers who opposed the socialist planned economy policies.
 Therese Nordlund’s dissertation Att leda storföretag (2005), financed by the Foundation, has studied the Consul-General’s efforts to stop the socialisation of Swedish industry.
 During this period, Axel Ax:son Johnson made generous contributions to the Liberal Party election campaign under Bertil Ohlin, with the same purpose.

 He funded the Swedish Arts Council (Swedish Institute), of which he was a member until 1944, and co-founded the World Wildlife Fund.

 In 1946, he saved Swedish PEN from bankruptcy, with the largest private donation ever made to the organisation.
 Scholarships for studies abroad were also awarded to writers, including Lars Ahlin.

 Swedish defence was another area to which Axel Ax:son Johnson had a deep commitment, and he contributed substantially to the Sala anti-aircraft units and other projects.

-Today, the Foundation engages in a number of issues internationally, including Nordic-Baltic security within the Changing Character of War Programme at Pembroke College, Oxford, and activities relating to the international cultural heritage and to museums all over the world, and projects about India and Japan.
+Today, the Foundation engages in a number of issues internationally, including Nordic-Baltic security within the Changing Character of War Programme at Pembroke College, Oxford, and activities relating to the international cultural heritage and to museums all over the world, as well as projects about India and Japan.
 The Foundation also supports Swedish academics studying abroad, especially in the UK and the USA, and offers scholarships for young students at the United World Colleges in Wales.